Triumphs: Analysis

 Triumphs examines the ideal course of a man from sin to redemption: A theme with roots in medieval culture, being typical of works like Roman de la Rose or the Divine Comedy.
 Petrarch's work invites comparison with Dante's, from the structural point of view (having adopted Dante's terza rima meter) as well as for its treatment of an allegorical voyage.

 Triumphs shares and builds on numerous themes of Petrarca's Canzoniere, such as the confrontation of death, as in the sonnet Movesi il vecchierel canuto e bianco ("Grizzled and white the old man leaves"), and the spiritualization of his love for Laura.

-Criticism
+Critical analysis

 Triumphs is appreciated for its lyrical achievements and the poet's vivid introspection into his feelings.
 On the other hand, it has been criticized for the mechanical rigidity of its narrative in contrast to the more natural style of the Canzoniere, and the long enumerations of notable persons which often sap its vitality.

+This work is also noted by scholar Gertrude Moakley (1905–1998) as being a probable origin for the 21 trump cards of tarot decks.